mvroomen/portfolio/critique-by-design.md

 Areas with room for improvement:
-(Note: to avoid being redundant, I address my fixes below my sketch) The colors, as well as the intense grid lines, are very intense and distract from the message of the graph by adding unnecessary busyness
+(Note: to avoid being redundant, I address my fixes below my sketch) The colors, as well as the intense grid lines, are very intense and distract from the message of the graph by adding unnecessary busyness.
 The green box, although effective, could be improved through shading the lines or that section of the graph.
 Having the line labels sort of randomly on the graph can be slightly confusing and distracts from the main message of the graph.
-The Y-axis on the right is lacking a label telling the reader it represents corn price The “thought bubble” that says “Corn and Fertilizer Prices Rise!” conveys the main idea of the graph better than the title “Fertilizer and Corn Prices: January 2018-October 15, 2021”, which just tells the reader, in the most literal sense, what they are looking at
+The Y-axis on the right is lacking a label telling the reader it represents corn price.
+The “thought bubble” that says “Corn and Fertilizer Prices Rise!” conveys the main idea of the graph better than the title “Fertilizer and Corn Prices: January 2018-October 15, 2021”, which just tells the reader, in the most literal sense, what they are looking at.
-The “static pop-up” conveys too much information by having two sets of percentage changes The corn data ends prior to the fertilizer data, which can potentially confuse the reader Those who know enough to know why the fertilizers are labeled with (Midwest) and (Tampa), which indicate the location the pricing data is pulled from, probably don’t need that information on the graph, because they know the key “pricing” locations for these products
+The “static pop-up” conveys too much information by having two sets of percentage changes.
+The corn data ends prior to the fertilizer data, which can potentially confuse the reader.
+Those who know enough to know why the fertilizers are labeled with (Midwest) and (Tampa), which indicate the location the pricing data is pulled from, probably don’t need that information on the graph, because they know the key “pricing” locations for these products.
 The X-axis and Y-axis on the left are too busy.
 The both could see fewer data points.

 ## Sketched Wireframe